petemoore/petemoore.github.io/_posts/2020-08-24-nt-rights-open-source-alternative.markdown

 categories: general
 ---

-If you are wish to modify LSA policy programmatically on Windows, the `ntrights.exe` utility from the Windows 2000 Server Resource Kit may help you.
+If you wish to modify LSA policy programmatically on Windows, the `ntrights.exe` utility from the Windows 2000 Server Resource Kit may help you.
 But if you need to ship a product that uses it, you may wish to consider an open source tool to avoid any licensing issues.